omgnetwork/ex_ulid/README.md

 - No special characters (URL safe)
 - Monotonic sort order (correctly detects and handles the same millisecond)

+## Goodies that comes with this libraries

+- It uses binary operations (so it's super [fast](#benchmark)!)
+- It can decode the timestamp back from the ULID
+- It includes tests from other language's implementations, ensuring the consistency & correctness of the ULID produced.

 ## Installation

 Add ExULID as a dependency in your project's `mix.exs`: